 This rich and creamy soup contains just seven ingredients - frozen peas, potato, spring onions, garlic, mint, olive oil and vegetable stock.

 For this recipe, I've used Massel vegetable stock cubes dissolved in hot water as I love the taste and convenience.
-If using the Thermomix vegetable stock concentrate, 1 tablespoon equates to 1 store-bought stock cube.
-If using cold stock from a carton such as Campbells, just increase the cooking time by a few minutes.
+If using the Thermomix vegetable stock concentrate, one tablespoon equates to 1 store-bought stock cube.
+If using cold stock from a carton such as Campbells, increase the cooking time by a few minutes.

 To Make Ahead and Freeze

 This soup lasts three days in the refrigerator and three months in the freezer.

 What to Do With Any Leftover Fresh Mint

 There's nothing worse than finding forgotten herbs that have started to rot at the bottom of the fridge, it's such a waste, and I'm very guilty of it.
 Many recipes contain mint (my favourite is a Mojito🍹), and it also freezes well.

 To freeze, pick mint leaves then wash and chop them up finely.
 Place into an ice cube tray and place in the freezer.
 Once the mint is frozen, you can pop them out and put into a freezer bag.

 You Might Also Like These Other Cozy Thermomix Soups